 I learned how to write by reading, writing, and listening to music.
-AM radio and its three-minute heroes taught me about brevity.
-FM radio and its rock artists taught me how songs belong to albums and, in turn, how sentences belong to paragraphs.
+The three-minute heroes of AM radio taught me about brevity.
+The rock artists of FM radio taught me how songs belong to albums and, in turn, how sentences belong to paragraphs.

 During graduate school, I worked at a PR firm, wrote for an arts-and-culture magazine, and embraced the advice of Charles Bukowski: “genius is the ability to say a complex thing in a simple way.”
 While earning my Ph.D. in sociology, I learned how to construct effective arguments, how to interview, and how to listen.
 Those skills served me well for 11 years as a professor and as an academic dean at Oberlin College.
-Now, I draw upon those experiences to understand my clients and their needs, and to deliver copy with character and clarity.
+Now, I draw upon those experiences to understand my clients and their needs, and to work on strategy and deliver copy that mean business–business for you and joy for your clients.

 Cadence (kā’-dən(t)s) (def.): a rhythmic flow of a sequence of sounds or words.